What is a Proffer Agreement in a Criminal Case? Proffer Definition

 What’s a Proffer Agreement in Federal Criminal Cases?
 A proffer agreement in a government contract fraud case is a voluntary, informal offer made by the prosecutor and the defendant, and where both agree that you agree to plead guilty to certain criminal charges in exchange for certain benefits from the prosecuting attorney.

-Proffer legal definition in court: In a government contractor fraud criminal case, attorney proffer statements are offers made by the prosecutor and defendant to plead guilty to certain criminal charges in exchange for certain benefits from the prosecuting attorney.
+Proffer definition in court: In a government contractor fraud criminal case, attorney statements are offers made by the prosecutor and defendant to plead guilty to certain criminal charges in exchange for certain benefits from the prosecuting attorney.

 What is a proffer letter?